joaomalho/Taurus/README.md

             - Finish "which candle" should be regarded to consider stoploss values
             - Include `signal` and `relevance` for each candle.
             - Pass this values to Risk Manager
+- Fundamental Analysis
+    - Included openinsider information
+    - Missing Catalog for penny, top of day, top of week.

 ## **🚀 Latest Improvements**
 - **Risk Manager:** A new feature to help minimize losses in volatile markets.